Skip to main content

 Beyond oral health, dental disease may be associated with cardiovascular conditions such as heart disease.
 Factors such as reduced federal funding for education and an aging workforce influence the state's dental professional shortage.
 These and other key findings may provide a foundation for intervention efforts to address health disparities.

-The report will be updated every five years.
-Schulz said a report that accounts for Alabama’s demographics, history and accessibility of oral health care will inform changes to the health care environment of the state.
+Schulz leveraged his background in history to thoroughly analyze, map and communicate the burden of oral disease the state is facing.
+He said a report that accounts for Alabama's demographics, history and accessibility of oral health care will inform changes to the health care environment of the state.

 "The state has never had such a formal report before," Schulz said.
 "Without having had previous, we cannot adequately address areas for improvement or areas we are succeeding in.
 We are not unique as a state in facing challenges in oral health care, that is a national thing, but the specifics of where we are differ state-to-state."